tannerbohn/tannerbohn.github.io/ideas.markdown

     - ~~want to minimize total time spend practicing, but maximize amount remembered~~
     - ~~see [evernote](https://www.evernote.com/shard/s267/nl/34201306/8326d96d-4ec3-439d-a256-d6b119ffe1c3?title=Optimal%20Spaced%20Repetition)~~
       - ~~already somewhat done by Gwern~~
+  - ~~given the average colour of each row and column of an image, create a new one which has similar values (2012.12)~~
+  - ~~write task scheduling program~~
+    - ~~given a set of tasks which each have an expected duration, difficulty, importance, etc., come up with the optimal schedule for achieving all of them~~
+    - ~~while there is an easier solution using dynamic program, my solution functions are more of a prediction of what someone would actually do (i.e. wait until something is of sufficient immediacy)~~
+  - ~~write program to calculate various statistics of existing songs, and generate new ones with similar properties~~
+    - ~~can use average note, std. dev of notes, avgerage nth derivative, std. dev of nth derivative~~

 ___